terminusdb/terminusdb/README.md

 with knowledge graphs via the JSON-LD exchange format.
 This means you can easily string together applications within your own toolchain which utilise the powerful features of graph search and graph storage.

+We use an advanced git-like model storing append only changes to graphs represented in concise datastructures using [terminus-store](https://github.com/terminusdb/terminus-store).

 ## Latest Version